Police Academy Training & Requirements for New Recruits

 The job of a police officer is an honorable, yet demanding profession.
 One must always remember it is more than just a typical day job - it is a responsibility to serve and protect the

-general public.
+general public from foreign & domestic threats.
 The rigors of the job can be both physically and emotionally challenging so new recruits are carefully screened to determine if they can cope with the police academy training

 lifestyle.
 The expectations of a new recruit will be one of strict discipline and order, similar to that of a military boot camp, and he or she will be pushed to the limits of their capabilities

 of which they will be expected to give one hundred and ten percent effort.
 Police academy instructors will make harsh demands of new recruits.
 Though strenuous, they are a step closer to achieving

 the ultimate goal of becoming a respected member of the law enforcement community.

 What can a new recruit expect to learn from the academy?

 Recommendations to prepare for the Police Academy Training:

 - Introduction to law enforcement, including police ethics and morality